Algorithms

 - the GoKrimp and SeqKrimp algorithms (Lam et al., 2012; Lam et al., 2014)

-- algorithm for identifying the top-k quantile based cohesive
+- algorithm for identifying the top-k quantile based cohesive sequential patterns

 - the QCSP algorithm (Feremans et al., 2019)

-- algorithms for mining multidimensional sequential patterns in
+- algorithms for mining multidimensional sequential patterns

-a multidimensional sequence database
+in a multidimensional sequence database

-- the Fournier-Viger et al. algorithm, a
+- the Fournier-Viger et al. algorithm – a sequential pattern mining algorithm combining

-features from well-known sequential pattern mining algorithms and also
+features from well-known algorithms with original extensions

-et al., 2008):
+(Fournier-Viger et al., 2008):

 - mining sequences with minimum support by database-projection (based on PrefixSpan, Pei et al., 2004)